The Fifth (Bad Boys Blue album)

 The Fifth is the fifth studio album by German band Bad Boys Blue.
 The record was released on October 29, 1989, by Coconut Records.

 Background

 The album includes two singles: "Lady in Black" and "A Train to Nowhere".
 Track "No regrets" was originally sung by Edith Piaf as "Non, je ne regrette rien" written by Charles Dumont.

 All the songs were performed by John McInerney.
 Trevor Taylor left the band and was replaced by Trevor Bannister (born August 5, 1965, in Grimsby, England), whose function in the group was mainly to perform Trevor Taylor's hits in live shows.
 It is during Bannister's tenure with the band that Bad Boys Blue began widely touring in Eastern Europe—thus gaining much popularity there.
 The album was certified gold in Finland in 1990.

-Sometimes the name of the album is spelled as The 5th.
+The name of the album is sometimes spelled as The 5th.